-PhD Student and Terrorism and Political Violence Researcher, Department of Justice Law & Criminology, American University School of Public Affairs, Washington, D.C.
+Terrorism and Political Violence Researcher and PhD Candidate (ABD), Department of Justice Law & Criminology, American University School of Public Affairs, Washington, D.C.

-Research interests include terror groups’ use of the Internet, social media, and encrypted platforms, communication of extremism, foreign fighters, and radicalization.
+Research interests include terror groups’ use of the Internet, social media, and encrypted platforms, communication of extremism, extremist innovation online, popular culture of extremism, foreign fighters, and radicalization.

 M.A. in Near and Middle Eastern Studies, University of London’s School of Oriental and African Studies

 Honorary M.A. in Oriental Studies (Ancient Civilizations of the Near and Middle East), University of Cambridge